 And if that wasn’t enough, with an early start you can drive the d’Entrecasteaux Channel to Kettering and only a short ferry ride later you’re on Bruny Island, home to some of Tasmania’s best cheese, oysters and beer.

 For an exciting perspective on the island, take Rob Pennicott’s original (and best!)
-3-hr Bruny Island Wilderness Cruise all the way to Tasman Head, where the Indian Ocean dramatically meets the Tasman Sea.
+3-hr Bruny Island Wilderness Cruise all the way to Tasman Head, where the Southern Ocean dramatically meets the Tasman Sea.

 To save time there’s also a full-day Bruny Island Wilderness Cruise leaving directly from Hobart.

 We hope you’re hungry, because Hobart’s food scene is among the best you’ll find anywhere in Australia!

 With its fertile soils and pure cleansing rains, Hobart’s chefs are spoiled for choice.
 Sustainable, locally-sourced ingredients are central to many exciting menus across town, with sublime seafood such as scallops, kingfish and lobster guaranteed to excite your palate.